Amet13/ODYSSEY/Documentation/CLI.md

 ### 🔐 Step 2: Add GitHub Secret

-1. **Go to your fork**: Navigate to your forked repository on GitHub
+1. **Go to your fork**: Navigate to your forked repository on GitHub.
-2. **Settings**: Click on "Settings" tab
+2. **Settings**: Click on the "Settings" tab.
-3. **Secrets**: Click on "Secrets and variables" → "Actions"
+3. **Secrets**: Click on "Secrets and variables" → "Actions".
-4. **New repository secret**: Click "New repository secret"
+4. **New repository secret**: Click "New repository secret".
 5. **Add secret**:
    - **Name**: `ODYSSEY_EXPORT_TOKEN`
-   - **Value**: Your exported token from the GUI app
+   - **Value**: Your exported token from the GUI app.
-6. **Save**: Click "Add secret"
+6. **Save**: Click "Add secret".

 ### ⚙️ Step 3: Use the Workflow

 The workflow file is already included in the repository.
 It will automatically:

-- Download the latest CLI from releases
+- Download the latest CLI from releases.
-- Run reservations using your export token
+- Run reservations using your export token.
-- Upload logs for debugging
+- Upload logs for debugging.

 ## 🔒 Security

-- Export tokens contain sensitive information (email credentials, phone numbers)
+- Export tokens contain sensitive information (email credentials, phone numbers).
-- Store tokens securely in CLI secrets
+- Store tokens securely in CLI secrets.
-- Never commit tokens to version control
+- Never commit tokens to version control.
-- Use environment variables for token storage
+- Use environment variables for token storage.
-- Tokens are base64-encoded and LZFSE-compressed for efficiency
+- Tokens are base64-encoded and LZFSE-compressed for efficiency.